CecileJanin/Bourgeon/README.md

 #### Boot

-This board uses [u-boot](https://www.denx.de/project/u-boot/), the sources files are available in src/uboot.
+This board uses [u-boot](https://www.denx.de/project/u-boot/), the sources files will be available in src/uboot.

 #### linux kernel